sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 This project automates the first stage of customer-support triage.

 Customer requests are collected through Google Forms and stored in Google Sheets.
-A self-hosted n8n workflow reads the requests, standardizes the data, validates the input, processes requests individually, sends the request to Google Gemini for AI classification, converts the AI response into structured JSON, and routes the result through a Switch node.
+A self-hosted n8n workflow reads the requests, standardises the data, validates the input, processes requests individually, sends the request to Google Gemini for AI classification, converts the AI response into structured JSON, and routes the result through a Switch node.

 The workflow classifies requests into: